Ajayt036/Stock-Dynamics-Analysis/README.md

 - Load, observe, summarise the data sets
 - Analyse the stock price of each Company on a plot chart.
-- Observe trends of stock prices from 1970 tO 201o.
+- Observe trends of stock prices from 1970 to 2010.
 - Comparison of one company's stock price to the other.
 - Impact of 2000 Global Technology bubble in the stock price of each of five company
 - Impact of 1997 Asian Economy Mini Crash Ton the stock price of each of five company